iurman/datasciencefund-individual-proj/README.md

 ## Methodology
 **Pandas** was used to manipulate and analyze the time-series data, while Matplotlib was used to visualize price movements and trading signals.

+Tools:

+The analysis of AAPL's stock performance was conducted using a variety of tools tailored for data analysis, visualization, and machine learning.
+These included:

+- NumPy and Pandas for data manipulation and analysis.
+- Matplotlib for data visualization to illustrate stock trends, volatility, and trading signals.
+- Jupyter Notebooks as an interactive computational environment where the analysis was performed.

+Data Analysis Methods:

+The analysis primarily focused on time-series data, employing methods such as:

+- Trend Analysis: Utilizing moving averages to identify long-term trends in AAPL's stock price.
+- Volatility Estimation: Using Exponentially Weighted Moving Averages (EWMA) to measure stock price volatility over time.
+- Momentum Indicators: Calculating the Moving Average Convergence Divergence (MACD) to understand momentum and potential trading signals.
+- Volume Analysis: Identifying days with anomalously high trading volume, which may indicate significant market events.

+### Questions asked:

 1. How has AAPL's stock price *trend* developed over time, and what does the *residual analysis* reveal about anomalies in its price movements?
 2. What does the *Moving Average Convergence Divergence (MACD)* indicate about AAPL's price momentum and potential buy/sell signals?